There are neural connections

 gesture and hand movements (D. McGuinness

-2004 p41) The hand movements we tend to use during conversation
+2004 p41) The hand movements we use during conversation

 reveal the gestural origins of language.